vfalies/tmdb/README.md

 ### Requirements

-- Tmdb works with PHP 7.1 and higher
+- Tmdb works with PHP 5.6 and higher
-- Curl extension
 - TheMovieDatabase API key

 ### Submitting bugs and feature requests